Parendi: Thousand-Way Parallel RTL Simulation: Related Work

-Other emulation platforms connect tens of FPGAs to make one giant logical FPGA~\cite{DBLP:journals/tcad/BabbTDHHA97, fpga_emulation} that circumvents resource limits.
-These systems face problems similar to software-based RTL simulation, such as partitioning, but also suffer from extended compilation time (hours to days) to map logic to FPGA primitives.
-However, they can emulate large systems as fast as 1~MHz at a high cost.
+Emulating large systems on FPGAs is an alternative to simulation, but capacity and compile time are significant challenges.
+FireSim~\cite{DBLP:journals/micro/KarandikarMKBAL19} and DIABLO~\cite{DBLP:conf/asplos/TanQCAP15} simulate warehouse-scale computers, but individual FPGAs limit the overall scale (e.g., 8-core processor).
+Other emulation platforms connect many FPGAs into a single logical FPGA~\cite{DBLP:journals/tcad/BabbTDHHA97, fpga_emulation} to circumvent resource limits.
+These systems share problems, such as partitioning, with software-based RTL simulation but also suffer from protracted compilation time (hours to days) to map logic to FPGA primitives.
+However, they can emulate large systems as fast as 1~MHz at a high price.